 Use the following form to request certification, maintenance or service:

-Biological Safety Cabinets (BSCs) must be certified when initially purchased and installed.
-Annual certification is required for BSCs used for work that has been determined to be BSL-2 or higher, unless it is waived by OBS, which is considered on a case-by-case basis for low-risk activities.
-BSCs used for BSL-1 work only are not required by the IBC to be annually certified (December 2010 vote).
+Biological Safety Cabinets must be certified when initially purchased and installed.
+Annual certification is required unless it is waived annually by OBS, which is considered on a case-by-case basis for low-risk activities.
+Waived BSCs must be certified every three years.
 Cabinets are labeled to indicate that they either were certified on a given date or that the equipment must not be used with infectious materials.
-[Adopted by the IBC, January 1993].
+[Adopted by the IBC, January 1993.
+See also IBC BSC Policy, UW-Madison Researchers’ Biosafety Manual and the BSL-3 Laboratory Design].

 Call 262-1809 or email for service requests relating to: biological safety cabinets, animal and waste transfer stations, biohazard containment systems, clean benches, gas decontamination, and HEPA vacuum and filtration systems.